Secodis/TSS-WEB/B_SSDLC_Requirements/05_Security-Tests.md

 | Criticality < [HIGH] | Before initial go live but at least every second year  | - |

-[^1]: E.g. using predefined tests for common injection vulnerabilities (XSS, SQLi), access controls (trying to access sensitive objects with no/insufficient privileges) and fuzz testing.
+[^1]: E.g. using predefined tests for common injection vulnerabilities (XSS, SQLi), access controls (trying to access sensitive objects with no/insufficient privileges), and fuzz testing.

 [^2]: In the case where it is ensured that no changes are made to an application, this interval MAY be extended by one additional year.